US Fish and Wildlife Service

 We partner with the Detroit Zoo in the Striped Newt Repatriation Project.
 Captive Breeding, Experimental Release and Monitoring of the imperiled Striped Newt (Notophthalmus perstriatus).

-We partner with Remote Footprints and the Coastal Plains Institute in the Striped Newt Repatriation Project.
+We partner with the Coastal Plains Institute in the Striped Newt Repatriation Project.
 Captive Breeding, Experimental Release and Monitoring of the imperiled Striped Newt (Notophthalmus perstriatus).